 12. In quail form, on top of a roasted red pepper crostini.

-This recipe can’t get simpler.
+This recipe can’t get any easier.
 Toast some baguette slices.
 Top with roasted red peppers (from a jar, or homemade), and top that with a fried quail egg.

 13. Poached, atop a quinoa salad.